 While the exact reasons for this are not clear, it makes sense that a child or parent who is chronically tired or stressed is less likely to have the energy to exercise and more likely to engage in unhealthy coping strategies; such as binging on sugary foods, mindlessly surfing the internet, or, in the case of parents, even drinking to excess.

 Over-tired children are less able to concentrate at school and more likely to have difficulties regulating their behaviour.
 Stressed parents are less patient and attentive at home and more likely to to be irritable and shout at their children.
 Sadly, chronically tired parents and children are less likely to relax, play and have fun together.

 Establishing restful and relaxed routines in the family

 A central component of health in the family is establishing relaxed routines.
-The most important of these is an early and relaxed bedtime routine to ensure parents and children get enough sleep.
+The most important of these is an early and relaxed bedtime routine, also you should consider that side sleepers should prefer mattresses according to each need to ensure parents and children get enough sleep.
 Indeed this nightly routine positively impacts all of the other routines during the day.